babashka/sci/doc/fork-state-audit.md

 functions; their registration is world-local.
 Watch callbacks are effects, so copying the watch map preserves Clojure behavior inside each branch but still requires the callback's external capabilities to be honest.

+This is now implemented by a two-slot `SciAtom`.
+Its direct slot descriptor avoids the lineage handle lookup on dereference and mutation.
+A focused local JVM comparison measured five million child-world reads at roughly 72 ms versus 243 ms through the former registry route, and 500,000 swaps at 36 ms versus 67 ms. A host atom in the same probe took roughly 27 ms and 5.5 ms respectively;
+the remaining cost buys world selection and fork-local control state.
+These figures describe one local microbenchmark, not a portable guarantee.

 ### Delay